alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 A more detailed procedure is required, therefore, to help project teams identify the set of property claims that a) specify and operationalise the top-level goal and b) collectively justify the goal.

-!!! info Box 2.1 Argument-Based Assurance Notation
+!!! info "Box 2.1 Argument-Based Assurance Notation"

     Argument-based assurance (ABA) was defined in the previous chapter as follows: